I am Antonio Tapiador del Dujo, a researcher and developer from Madrid, Spain.

 FI-CONTENT, included in the Future Internet Public-Private Partnership (FI-PPP)FP7-2011-ICT-FI-284534

 Privacy and Security in Online Social Networks.
 During research visit at KU Leuven

-Despite a carrer focused on academia, I have been a very practical researcher with a strong focus in system administration and development.
+Despite a carrer initially focused on academia, I have been a very practical researcher with a strong focus in system administration and development.

 Afterwards, I changed my interests from the network to the application level, developing my skills in web development and Sysop.
 I worked in the backend of several web apps, including the Virtual Conference Center (VCC), a site for managing video-conferences, and the Virtual Science Hub (ViSH), an open source e-Learning platform, both written in Ruby on Rails.

 I have been maintaining the servers of La Piluka, a grassroot social and cultural center.
 It has had a frenetic activity of projects with many technological needs, from webpages, personal mails, mailing lists.. to physical connectivity facilities.
 Hacklabs have been great place to learn, both technically and ethically.

 Besides, I developed the first version of the FIWARE's Identity Manager, OAuth2 account server, and experimented with social network decentralization protocols in FI-CONTENT.